Sam Hinkie: Philadelphia 76ers

 After starting the 2015–2016 season with a 1–21 record, the Sixers hired former Phoenix Suns General Manager Jerry Colangelo as Chairman of Basketball Operations.
+NBA commissioner Adam Silver admitted to personally reaching out to Colangelo on behalf of 76ers ownership.
+Speculation abounded, sometimes backed up by anonymous league sources, that Silver had placed pressure on 76ers ownership to facilitate regime change due to discomfort with the appearance of tanking.
 On April 6, 2016, just before the end of the regular season, Hinkie stepped down from his positions with the 76ers.

 Days after Hinkie's resignation, Jerry's son Bryan Colangelo was hired as the Sixers' general manager and president of basketball operations.
 Jerry Colangelo resigned from his post at the same time, but remained as a special advisor to the team.
 A month after Hinkie's resignation, the 10–72 76ers won the 2016 NBA Draft lottery, and the team selected Ben Simmons with the first overall pick of the 2016 NBA draft.
 The Sixers also selected Timothé Luwawu-Cabarrot and Furkan Korkmaz with first-round picks that had been acquired during Hinkie's tenure.
 During the 2016–17 NBA season, Embiid and Šarić both played their first games as Sixers, and both were named as finalists for the NBA Rookie of the Year Award.
 The young players Hinkie acquired through the draft picks he had around 2014, 2016, and 2017 would later get the 76ers back into the NBA playoffs, going as far as the Eastern Conference Semifinals in the 2017–18 season before losing to the Boston Celtics in five games.